mtpearce/idyom/README.md

 ### 2014-06-04: v1.0

-first public release, I am grateful to Jeremy Gow and David Lewis for their contributions to this release, and also to Niels Chr.
+First public release.
+I am grateful to Jeremy Gow and David Lewis for their contributions to this release, and also to Niels Chr.
 Hansen and Roger Dean for user feedback.